-New in version 3.6 is WeStretch's Group Challenges!
-With a PRO subscription, you can create challenges for yourself and up to 49 other people.
-This way, everyone can make sure they can be held accountable to stretch daily.
+New in version 3.6 is WeStretch’s Group Challenges!
+If you have a premium subscription, you can create challenges for yourself and up to 49 other people.
+This way, everyone can make sure they stretch daily.

-If you don't have WeStretch PRO, you can still participate in these group challenges.
-You just have to be invited to one of these team building activities!
+If you don’t have a premium subscription, you can still participate in these group challenges.
+You just have to be invited to one of these team-building activities!

 Get the world stretching!

 WeStretch’s goal is to get the world stretching.
-Person by person, we believe that everyone deserves to move freely and without pain by allowing people to reach their fitness goals, improving their flexibility, and increasing their range of motion.
+Person by person, we believe that everyone deserves to move freely and without pain by allowing people to reach their fitness goals, improve their flexibility, and increase their range of motion.